maximumdata/markov-twitter-bot/README.md

     access_token_secret: 'ACCESSSECRETFROMTWITTER'
   }
 }
-// You can leave the twitter object out if you have environments variables set. (see below)
+// You can leave the twitter object out if you have environment variables set. (see below)

 const bot = new TwitterBot( options )